mtabini/chine/README.md

 # Chine: a finite-state machine execution engine

-Chine allows you to split a task into a variety of steps that can be executed asynchronously by a finite-state machine (fsm).
+Chine (pronounced “sheen”) allows you to split a task into a variety of steps that can be executed asynchronously by a finite-state machine (fsm).
 The machine can be executed in a deterministic, but arbitrarily complex, sequence.

 ## Example